 Regular retirees retain the right to reduced tuition under the PLU tuition remission policy.
-In addition they may retain their parking permits, receive an identification card that allows continued use of the library, athletic facilities and participation in campus events on a discounted or free basis.
+In addition they receive parking permits, and an identification card that allows continued use of the library, athletic facilities and participation in campus events on a discounted or free basis.

 Regular retirees are not eligible for the ELCA tuition exchange program or the Tuition Exchange, Inc. program.

-Phased retirement is a special benefit made available by PLU to certain qualified faculty and administrators hired before December 31, 1996.
-Staff are not eligible for phased retirement.
+Phased retirement is a special benefit made available by PLU to certain qualified faculty and exempt staff hired before December 31, 1996.
+Nonexempt staff are not eligible for phased retirement.